Authentic Kushiyaki Recipe: Master Japanese Skewer Grilling

 Fire Control and the Two-Zone Method

-You need charcoal, not gas.
-Binchotan (white charcoal) is ideal—it burns hotter and cleaner than regular briquettes—but good quality hardwood charcoal works.
-Build your fire with a hot zone directly over coals and a cooler zone to the side.
-Start your skewers over medium-high heat for forty seconds per side, building color gradually.
-Move them to the cooler zone if they’re charring too fast.
-The entire cook should take two to three minutes maximum.
-Rotate constantly.
-When you pull them off, the skin should be crackling and slightly blistered, the meat still juicy inside.
-This is where a meat thermometer helps: aim for 165°F in the thickest part.
-Let them rest on a warm plate for thirty seconds—this matters more than people think.
-The residual heat finishes the cooking while the meat relaxes.
-Serve immediately with nothing but a squeeze of yuzu or lemon and a small dish of tare on the side for dipping.
+Charcoal only.
+Binchotan (white charcoal) burns hottest, but quality hardwood works too.
+Set up two zones: one hot over coals, one cooler to the side.
+Start skewers over medium-high heat for 40 seconds per side.
+Move to the cooler zone if they’re browning too fast.
+Total cook time?
+Two to three minutes max.
+Keep rotating.
+Done right, the skin crackles and blisters while the meat stays juicy inside.
+A thermometer helps—aim for 165°F at the thickest part.
+Let them rest on a warm plate for 30 seconds.
+This step gets skipped too often.
+Residual heat finishes the job.
+Serve immediately with yuzu or lemon and a tiny dish of tare for dipping.